 Forming new households

 However, repeat or frequent temporary changes in household unit will increase the risk of disease transmission and staying within the same household unit will facilitate test and trace activities in the event of coronavirus (COVID-19).
-It will be important to apply those public health measures necessary to protect the wellbeing of students living together and those staff assisting them.
-The position on households may be subject to change and students should check local and national guidance.
 Those forming new households should take account of the guidance on meeting people from outside your household for advice on household interactions.

 Everyone involved in the moving process must follow the latest guidance on staying alert and safe (social distancing) to minimise the spread of the virus.
 Letting agents, HE providers and accommodation providers should also consider how best to conduct tenancy check-ins for new tenancies agreed while broader measures remain in place, taking care to follow government advice on social distancing.

 Within student accommodation, you should seek to identify ‘households’, within which routine contact can be managed safely.
 These households will also form the units by which you will manage any response to a suspected or confirmed positive case.
-Your approach to deciding what constitutes a household will depend on the physical layout of the accommodation, taking into account who shares a kitchen/bathroom.
-A household in halls of residence is normally considered to be those students living in the same flat, or on the same floor, who share a kitchen and/or bathroom, rather than an entire block.
-Accommodation providers should make clear which kitchen(s) and/or bathroom(s) are intended for each household’s use.
+Your approach to deciding what constitutes a household will depend on the physical layout of the accommodation, taking into account who shares a kitchen or bathroom.
+A household in halls of residence is normally considered to be those students living in the same flat, or on the same floor, who share a kitchen or bathroom, rather than an entire block.
+Accommodation providers should make clear which kitchen(s) or bathroom(s) are intended for each household’s use.

 If a household within student accommodation is not obvious, providers may need to identify students as belonging to households (these households may be greater than 6 people).
 There should be an easily accessible record of who is in each of these provider-defined households, and students should understand what constitutes their household for the purposes of guidance on interactions within and between households.

-Students living in halls of residence, or HMOs, who develop symptoms of coronavirus (COVID-19) should self-isolate in their current accommodation.
+Students living in halls of residence, or houses in multiple occupation (HMOs), who develop symptoms of coronavirus (COVID-19) should self-isolate in their current accommodation.
 Students should discuss this with their HE provider, and with the manager of their halls if they are privately owned, or the landlord of their HMO.

-If a resident has coronavirus symptoms, all residents in that household must isolate for 14 days, following coronavirus (COVID-19): guidance for households with possible coronavirus infection.
-Or read guidance on isolating in residential educational settings.
+If a resident has coronavirus symptoms, all residents in that household must isolate for 10 days, following guidance for households with possible coronavirus infection.

 Compliance with guidance

-Providers are also responsible for ensuring that staff and students are aware of the measures and guidance in place, and take action to promote the importance of complying with these.
+You are responsible for ensuring that you, as an institution, as well as staff and students, are aware of the measures and guidance in place, and take action to promote the importance of complying with these.